 These Lucky Charms Cupcakes with Neon Green Marshmallow Frosting are a super fun treat for St. Patrick’s Day!

 You guys already know I’m a big fan of breakfast.
-Waffles, omelets, pancakes, french toast, BACON, I love it all.
+Scrambled egg sandwiches, buttermilk pancakes, apple French toast casserole, oven baked bacon, I love it all.

 But the truth is, my very favorite breakfast is….cereal.